kalintas/variant/README.md

-simple variant

-just havin' fun
+Simple variant implementation of the std::variant.